 Due to the popularity of Misokatsu Yabaton, I expected there to be a line.
 So, I arrived 15 minutes before they opened, hoping the line would be short.
 Even arriving at the restaurant early, there was a long line.

 The line extended from the storefront, around the corner, and into the hallway adjacent to the restaurant.
-While waiting for the restaurant to open and the line to move, a staff member greeted each guest in the line.
-The worker inquired about party size and provided everyone with a menu.
+While waiting for the restaurant to open and the line to move, a staff member greeted each guest in line.
+The worker inquired about the party size and provided everyone with a menu.

-Right at 11AM, the line began to move.
-Despite the line appearing to be long, it moved quickly.
+Right at 11:00 AM, the line began to move.
+Despite appearing to be long, the line moved quickly.
 While I didn’t make it inside the restaurant for the first seating, I made it to the front.
-And as I was dining alone, it was only a few minutes later I was called upon and seated at the counter.

 Interior of Misokatsu Yabaton